chefs cutting vegetables on cutting board

 • Trash Bins and Liners: To dispose of waste properly.

-Proper cleaning and sanitation help prevent the spread of foodborne illnesses and maintain a safe environment for staff and customers alike.
+Proper cleaning, sanitizing and disinfecting help prevent the spread of foodborne illnesses and maintain a safe environment for staff and customers alike.

 The Role of Food Handler Training